-According to people who rank things, Boston is the smartest metropolitan area in the country.
+According to people who rank things, Boston is one of the smartest metropolitan area in the country.
 While stepping outside for two seconds on St. Patrick’s Day may lead you to believe otherwise, take a trip across the Charles to Cambridge and you’ll see why it’s true.
 There aren’t a lot of cities in the world where you can get on a bus and find yourself squeezed in between a Nobel Prize winning physicist on one side and a Pulitzer Prize winning author on the other, but Cambridge is one of them.

 Unsurprisingly, all the smart people in Cambridge made sure to fill their city up with a bunch of great restaurants.
-Below, we’ve listed 22 of the very best.
+Below, we’ve listed 15 of the very best.
 If you’re smart, you’ll try each one.

 The only thing on the menu at Yume Wo Katare in Porter Square is a giant bowl of pork ramen with thick noodles, incredibly rich broth, and so much garlic that even an Olive Garden would be impressed.
 If not having a choice in what you eat freaks you out, get over it.
 The bowl here is absolutely worth waiting in line for and, after you finish, you’ll be asked to share your dreams out loud to the other 15-20 diners in this tiny classroom of a ramen shop (yup, that’s a thing that happens here).